 Is it possible to edit 4K in a shared storage environment?

-Absolutely!
-Traditional editorial departments rarely edit only in uncompressed or lightly compressed camera formats, such as uncompressed, DPX, and RAW.
-The additional expense in storage solutions to edit this way would far exceed the benefits.
-Instead, most people would recommend keeping a high-res master (& back up), then do all the editing in a lower-res proxy.
-This offline / online workflow has been around since the first NLE, and will no doubt be essential to many workflows for the foreseeable future.
+Absolutely possible!
+There are a few things to figure out how best to make this work.
+Traditional creative editorial departments rarely edit only in uncompressed or lightly compressed camera formats, such as uncompressed, DPX, and RAW.
+The additional expense in storage solutions to edit this way tends to far exceed the benefits.
+Instead, most folks end up keeping a high-res master (& LTO tape back up), then do all the editing in a lower-res proxy.
+This offline/online workflow has been around since the first NLE, and will no doubt be essential to many workflows for the foreseeable future.
+In feature films, the dailies process delivers the editorial media in the desired format to your door or drive- and that typically has been an HD frame size, in the 36 Megabit range.
+Also, if your editorial systems only have monitors in HD frame sizes, you’ll only ever see a resized version at this point- working in larger frame sizes should have a benefit- you should weigh this decision in an offline/online workflow.

-The recent announcement of Avid’s DNxHR, a resolution independent codec, will allow people to edit in resolutions above HD – including UHD and 4K, and paves the way to edit in even higher resolutions inside Avid Media Composer.
-DNxHR is compressed, relieving storage space, but may require more GPU processing from the editing workstation.
+The addition of Avid’s DNxHR and ProRes RAW, as resolution independent codecs, will allow people to edit in resolutions above HD – including UHD and 4K, and paves the way to edit in even higher resolutions inside your offline NLE.
+These codecs are compressed, relieving storage space, but may require more GPU processing from the editing workstation.

 If you are looking to edit an entire project with uncompressed or lightly compressed media, even the most high-end storage currently limits editors to 1, and rarely 2 streams of uncompressed/raw.
 That means, only one editor will be able to access high-res media from the system.
-This is a big reason why new compressed codecs, such as DNxHR & the new flavors of ProRes, will be so important to editing 4K.
+This is a big reason why new compressed codecs, such as DNxHR & these new flavors of ProRes, will be so important to editing 4K and beyond.
+Even if you don’t edit the entire project at these sizes, they do come back into use in the Conform, Color and Deliverables processes- the Online part of the workflow.

-Solid State Drives certainly offers great speeds for boot drives & project drives, and offers fantastic speeds for data movement.
+Drives that don’t have spinning platters certainly offer far greater speeds for boot drives & project drives and offers fantastic speeds for media playback.

 What are the minimum storage requirements for 4K editing?